Liam Jessop: Chesterfield

 After Anchorsholme folded at the end of the season, Jessop returned to Gibraltar to join FCB Magpies.
 However, after impressing for Gibraltar U19 in a pre-season friendly against the Chesterfield academy, the Spireites signed him that same summer.
 He spent his first season playing for their academy side and their youth team in the eleventh tier Central Midlands Alliance, but made his first team debut on 9 December 2023, scoring twice in a 6–1 win over Southport in the FA Trophy.
 He made his first start a month later in the next round of the competition, as the Spireites fell to a 2–0 defeat to Welling United.
 He made his league debut on 17 August 2024, in the EFL League Two win against Crewe Alexandra.

 Loans

 On 31 January 2025, Jessop joined Northern Premier League Premier Division side Worksop Town on loan for the remainder of the season.
 He scored once in 10 league games as the Tigers finished 2nd in the league, ultimately securing promotion via the play-offs.

 On 3 September 2025, it was announced that Jessop had returned to Gibraltar on a season-long loan at Lincoln Red Imps, where he would play in their UEFA Conference League campaign.

+On 22 May 2026, Chesterfield announced the player was being released.

+Portadown

+After leaving Chesterfield, Jessop moved to Northern Ireland to sign for Portadown.